trayvonpan/tauri-plugin-iap/docs/implementation_plan.md

 2.  **Project Setup:**

     - 2.1: The project was initialized using the Tauri CLI to scaffold a new plugin structure.
-    - 2.2: The Rust core crate is located at [`crates/tauri-plugin-iap`](crates/tauri-plugin-iap/), with its manifest in [`crates/tauri-plugin-iap/Cargo.toml`](crates/tauri-plugin-iap/Cargo.toml).
+    - 2.2: The Rust core crate is located at the root directory, with its manifest in [`Cargo.toml`](Cargo.toml).
     - 2.3: `Cargo.toml` manages Rust dependencies and platform-specific features.
 Native code integration (Swift/Kotlin) is handled via build scripts and platform modules as described in the design doc.
-    - 2.4: The JavaScript/TypeScript API is implemented in [`packages/tauri-plugin-iap/src`](packages/tauri-plugin-iap/src/), with configuration in [`packages/tauri-plugin-iap/package.json`](packages/tauri-plugin-iap/package.json) and [`packages/tauri-plugin-iap/tsconfig.json`](packages/tauri-plugin-iap/tsconfig.json).
+    - 2.4: The JavaScript/TypeScript API is implemented in [`guest-js`](guest-js/), with configuration in [`package.json`](package.json) and [`tsconfig.json`](tsconfig.json).

 3.  **Core Module Implementation:**

-    - 3.1: Implement the `models.rs` file, defining the Rust equivalents of the data structures described in the design document, using `serde` for serialization/deserialization.
+    - 3.1: Implement core data structures in `src/models.rs` using `serde` for serialization.
-    - 3.2: Implement the `platform/mod.rs` file, defining the `Store` trait with the unified interface methods.
+    - 3.2: Define the command interface in `src/commands.rs` for webview interactions.
-    - 3.3: Implement the `plugin.rs` file, containing the `IapPlugin` struct and implementing the Tauri `Plugin` trait, delegating calls to the platform-specific `Store` implementation.
-    - 3.4: Implement the `lib.rs` file, the main entry point for the Tauri plugin, responsible for registering commands and setting up the plugin.
+    - 3.3: Create error types and handling in `src/error.rs`.
+    - 3.4: Implement the plugin setup in `src/lib.rs` with command registration and re-exports.

 4.  **Platform Adaptation:**

-    - 4.1: Implement the macOS/iOS support using Rust with `swift-rs` for FFI.
-This involves writing a Swift class (`StoreKitManager.swift`) to wrap `StoreKit` APIs, generating safe Rust wrappers in `platform/macos.rs`, and configuring `build.rs` to compile the Swift code and link against the `StoreKit.framework`.
-    - 4.2: Implement the Android support using Rust with the `jni` crate for JNI.
-This involves developing a Kotlin class (`BillingManager.kt`) to wrap the Google Play Billing Library, handling JNI interactions in `platform/android.rs`, and updating `build.rs` and Cargo for Android compilation.
+    - 4.1: Create the iOS implementation:
+      - Set up Swift package in `ios/` directory
+      - Implement StoreKit wrapper in Swift
+      - Create FFI bridge in `src/mobile.rs` for iOS
+    - 4.2: Create the Android implementation:
+      - Set up Android library in `android/` directory
+      - Implement Google Play Billing wrapper in Kotlin
+      - Create JNI bridge in `src/mobile.rs` for Android
-    - 4.3: Implement the placeholder implementation for unsupported platforms (Windows/Linux) in `platform/desktop.rs`, returning "PlatformNotSupported" errors for all IAP-related calls.
+    - 4.3: Implement the desktop fallback in `src/desktop.rs`, returning appropriate errors for unsupported operations.

 5.  **Interface Design:**

-    - 5.1: Design the JavaScript/TypeScript API in `src-js` with promise-based and strongly typed functions, providing a consistent interface for developers.
+    - 5.1: Design the JavaScript/TypeScript API in `guest-js` with promise-based functions.
-    - 5.2: Ensure the Rust `Store` trait defines a common contract for all platform implementations, ensuring a unified internal interface.
+    - 5.2: Generate TypeScript types from Rust models.
+    - 5.3: Build and output transpiled JavaScript to `dist-js`.

 6.  **Data Flow Implementation:**

-    - 6.1: Implement the data flow from the frontend to Rust using Tauri's `invoke` system.
-    - 7.1: Define specific error types (e.g., `PlatformNotSupported`, `InitializationFailed`, `ProductNotFound`, `PurchaseCancelled`, `NetworkError`, `InvalidReceipt`).
-    - 7.2: Use Rust's `Result` type to propagate errors from native code through the Rust bridge to the `IapPlugin`.
-    - 7.3: Ensure errors returned from Rust `invoke` calls cause the corresponding JavaScript `Promise` to reject.
+    - 6.1: Set up command invocations from JavaScript to Rust.
+    - 6.2: Configure command permissions in the `permissions/` directory.
+    - 6.3: Implement error propagation through the invoke system.
-    - 7.4: Implement event-based errors for asynchronous events like `onPurchaseUpdate`.
+    - 6.4: Set up event emitters for asynchronous updates.

 7.  **Security Implementation:**